lowrycito/handbook/pages/study-manual-general-handbook-36-creating-changing-and-naming-new-units.md

 For support in the United States and Canada, call 1-801-240-1007.
 Outside the United States and Canada, call the area office.

+36.1

+## Creating or Changing Stakes and Districts

 Stakes are created from districts or by dividing existing stakes.
 A stake or mission president may propose creating a new stake.
 He first ensures that it will meet the minimum requirements shown in the following table.

+Minimum Requirements to Create a Stake

 |  |  |
 | --- | --- |